 - Toes are often held in place with a wire that remains in the toe for six weeks

 Fixing your foot and toe problems with toe correction surgery can have a positive outcome, and even correct other complications affecting other areas of the body.
 Getting treatment early can result in improved strength and flexibility in the toes, better balance, less pain, and reduced risk of arthritis, as well as better mobility.

-At Spectrum Orthopaedics, our surgeons use state-of-the-art procedures to treat a wide range of foot problems.
+At OrthoUnited, our surgeons use state-of-the-art procedures to treat a wide range of foot problems.
 If you’re suffering needlessly from a foot disorder, talk to our expert team, and get the care you deserve.
-For specialized orthopedic care, call Spectrum Orthopaedics today at (330) 305-0838 / (844) 469-2663 or for a consultation, use our online appointment request form.
+For specialized orthopedic care, call OrthoUnited today at (844) 469-2663 or for a consultation, use our online appointment request form.